...

 Plasma cutting

 Plasma cutting is also a thermal cutting process, which uses a beam of ionized gas (plasma) to split the sheet metal.
-It is a practical cutting approach for electrically conductive materials such as copper, brass, steel, and others.
-In the fabrication of sheet metal, plasma cutting delivers a high degree of accuracy and repeatability.
+It is a practical cutting approach for electrically conductive materials such as copper, brass, steel, etc. In the fabrication of sheet metal, plasma cutting delivers a high degree of accuracy and repeatability.

 2. Forming Processes